OleMchls/olemchls.github.com/_posts/2013-02-20-jimdo-and-jekyll.md

 So yeah - here it is!
 My fresh, new, shiny blog crafted with jekyll bootstrap and github pages.
 It's now responsive, fast, supercool and nerdy.
 Plus I think this will encourage me to blog more in 2013!

+Oh and if you are following my blog on your reader: Please change your reader to [http://feeds.feedburner.com/Codestars][feedburner].

  [jimdo-team-pic]: assets/uploads/2013/02/jimdoHQ.jpg
  [codestars]: https://twitter.com/codestars
  [jimdo]: http://jimdo.com/